Use the links below to quickly navigate to the information you are looking for:

-Every term we run a telephone campaign to keep in touch with our alumni and friends, update you on Warwick and raise funds for students and university projects.
+Every term we run a telephone campaign to keep in touch with our alumni and friends, update you on Warwick and raise funds for students and University projects.
 The telephone campaigns are done in-house and we do not use external agencies.
-Our callers are current University of Warwick students who are paid for their work, which provides them with valuable work experience whilst raising money for the University.
+Our callers are current UoW students who are paid for their work, which provides them with valuable work experience whilst raising money for the University.
 You will always be asked if you are happy to receive a call and to let us know you are up to date details.

 If we have to transfer any of your personal data outside the EEA we will let you know if the receiving country or organisation is deemed to have adequate data protection provision.
 Where a country or organisation does not have adequate protections we will put safeguards in place.
 Details of these safeguards can be provided to you upon request to Legal and Compliance Services.

-The University of Warwick considers its relationship with alumni, donors and other stakeholders to be life-long, giving you access to certain University services and a vast support network.
+The UoW considers its relationship with alumni, donors and other stakeholders to be life-long, giving you access to certain University services and a vast support network.
 We will always try to ensure that the data we hold for you are up to date, reasonable and not excessive.